3manuek/3manuek.github.io/_drafts/2016-06-07-pt-query-digest-usage.markdown

 Using others will lead to non-complete profiling when processing.
 However, there are cases where is not possible to have the `long_query_time = 0` due to the high amount of TPS (_Transactions Per Second_).
 You can set it to `0.5` or higher.
 The closer to 0, the better.

 You will collect the whole set of queries.
 You are not hunting _slow queries_ but also _very frequent queries_.
 I did have cases where the issue was not regarding any slow query, but an application bug doing 2x the same query.
+Also you will be probably hunting buggy queries, with unnecessary large result sets, suspicious orders, bad FTS usage, slow procedures, etc.

+Generally, when analyzing BI or reporting servers, it is accepted to have a large `long_query_time`, as you will probably focusing on slow queries.

 ### Percona enhancements to be aware of